danielmiessler/fabric/patterns/analyze_paper/system.md

 - A paper could get an A if it's theoretical but everything else would have to be perfect.

 - The stronger the claims the stronger the evidence needs to be, as well as the transparency into the methodology.
 If the paper makes strong claims, but the evidence or transparency is weak, then the RIGOR score should be lowered.

+- Remove up to 2 grades for papers where compelling data is provided but it's not clear what exact tests were run and/or how to reproduce those tests.

 - Remove up to 1-3 grades for potential conflicts of interest indicated in the report.